 In short, individuals who want to enhance their professional value with a graduate degree or redirect their career could benefit from the Master of Legal Studies program at CUA Law.

 Catholic University’s M.L.S. degree is designed for part-time students and generally offers classes at times that accommodate the schedules of those who work full time.
 During the first semester, candidates for the M.L.S. degree will take a class that introduces students to the American legal system and legal methods with other M.L.S. candidates.
 In addition, each M.L.S. candidate will complete a final project under the supervision of a faculty member.
 If students follow the suggested curriculum, all degree requirements for the M.L.S. can be completed within three or four semesters.
 However, candidates have up to four years to complete the degree requirements if candidates choose to take fewer classes each semester.

-For further information, contact M.L.S. program co-directors:
+For further information, contact the CUA Law admissions office:

 Washington, DC 20064